pfrivas/School_District_Analysis/README.md

 - Average math and reading scores stay consistent across grade level when grouped by school

 ### School Ranking
-- However Thomas High School scores did change by less than 1% for each metric
+- Thomas High School scores did change by less than 1% for each metric
 - No change to ranking when data was omitted

 ### Scores by School Spending
 - Student spending per student is higher in bottom performing schools than top performing
 - No change to when data was omitted
+- This exemplifies that there are more different and more distinguishing factors than budget per student that decides average student scores

 ### Scores by School Size
 - Smaller schools tend to perform better than Larger schools